 Its: Its tail was magnificent.

-Its: It’s been nice talking to you.
+It’s: It’s been nice talking to you.

 Raffles Edulab conducts premium English tuition classes in Jurong West for primary school and secondary school students.
 Our English teachers are experienced tutors with years of experience under their belt.
 Our methodology ensures that your child gets the right practice and guidance he or she needs.